+D10 Does an open admission policy, if reported, apply to transfer students? Х

+D11 Describe additional requirements for transfer admission, if ap pplicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be

+transferred for credit: C- (1.67)

+.
+7

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be 18

+transferred from a two-year institution: 10

+•

-D10 Does an open admission policy, if reported, apply to transfer students?
-D11 Describe additional requirements for transfer admission, if a pplicable: D12 Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: 1.70 D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 18 D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 18 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 18.00 D17 Describe other transfer credit policies:
+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be 18

+transferred from a four-year institution: 10

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 18 D47 D 3 4 4 4 6 E E E D17 Describe other transfer credit policies: 1